 The hands-free nature of this interaction is the main reason homeowners have adopted smart speakers, cited by 55 percent of respondents in a study by Pew Research

 .
 Other people (23 percent) said they use voice assistants because they are fun, because speaker to the assistant feels more natural than typing (22 percent), or because these programs are easier for children to use (14 percent).
 Switches, Thermostats and Other Devices Adopt Voice

 Based on statistics like these, it's clear that voice control is growing in demand.
 It hasn't taken long for manufacturers to engineer solutions that would allow these information-gathering smart speakers to also be used as conduits for sending voice commands to light switches, thermostats, whole-house music systems, electronic door locks, and more.
-An utterance of “Alexa, turn on the kitchen lights,” is all it takes to illuminate the space as you walk in with an armload of groceries, for example.
+An utterance of “Alexa,” or “Okay Google, turn on the kitchen lights,” is all it takes to illuminate the space as you walk in with an armload of groceries, for example.

 You can still use smart speakers to usher commands to a variety of voice-enabled devices in the home.
 However, many manufacturers have removed speakers from the communications loop by embedding voice assistant technology directly into the devices.
 The light switch, thermostat, or music system hears you all on its own and is able to respond appropriately.
 Home Control Systems Streamline Voice Control